Lowe homers twice, Rays hold off Dodgers 6-4 to even Series | WTOP

 Lowe and Joey Wendle each had three RBIs for the Rays, whose six runs and 10 hits were their most over the past 11 postseason games.

-“I think today was a little bit better indicator of the kind of team that we are,” Wendle said.
-“Just a complete win, complete team win, everybody contributing at different parts of the game.”
+“I think today was a little bit better indicator of the kind of team that we are,” said Wendle, who had a two-run double and a sacrifice fly.
+“Just a complete win, complete team win.”

 Nick Anderson got four outs for the victory.
 Diego Castillo earned the save when he struck out Taylor, the only batter he faced.

-Left-hander Aaron Loup also did a nice job, throwing a called third strike past Cody Bellinger with a runner on second to end the eighth before retiring the first two hitters in the ninth.
+Pete Fairbanks went 1 2/3 innings and left-hander Aaron Loup threw a called third strike past slugger Cody Bellinger with a runner on second to end the eighth.
+Loup also retired the first two hitters in the ninth.

 After an off day, Game 3 in the best-of-seven Series matches two big-game pitchers starting on extra rest Friday night.
-Charlie Morton gets the ball for Tampa Bay against Walker Buehler.
+Charlie Morton goes for the Rays against Walker Buehler.

-“Sometimes guys, you’ve got to allow them to go through some tough patches, and he’s been in one,” Rays manager Kevin Cash said.
-“He will go quiet for a little while, but he can get as hot as anybody in baseball.”
+Los Angeles was the “home team” for the first two games but will bat first in the next three.

-By the time Lowe went deep again in the fifth, his second opposite-field drive of the game — and the entire season — it was 5-0.
-That one bounced off the top of the left-field wall and over with a runner on against Dustin May, already the fourth Dodgers pitcher.
+By the time Lowe went deep again in the fifth, his second opposite-field homer of the game — and the entire season — it was 5-0.
+That one bounced off the top of the left-field wall with a runner on against Dustin May, already the fourth Los Angeles pitcher.

 Will Smith and NLCS MVP Corey Seager also homered for the Dodgers.
 Seager’s solo shot in the eighth was his seventh homer and 16th RBI, extending the franchise records he had already set this postseason.
 It’s the most homers by a shortstop in any MLB postseason.

-Snell already had all nine of his strikeouts when he walked Kiké Hernández with two outs in the fifth before Taylor, the No. 9 batter, homered on his 80th pitch.
-The Rays’ ace was out of the game two batters later, after Mookie Betts walked and Seager singled.
+Snell, the 2018 AL Cy Young Award winner, retired 10 straight before walking Kiké Hernández with two outs in the fifth and Taylor, the No. 9 batter, homered on his 80th pitch.
+Tampa Bay’s ace was out of the game two batters later, after Mookie Betts walked and Seager singled.

-Anderson got out of the jam with a strikeout of Justin Turner.
+Anderson got out of the jam with a strikeout of Justin Turner, then gave up a solo homer to Smith in the sixth.

 The Dodgers knew it would be primarily a bullpen game using various arms, instead of bringing back Buehler on short rest after ace lefty Clayton Kershaw threw six strong innings in their 8-3 win Tuesday night in Game 1.